d0tTino/docs-/docs/wise-payouts-idempotency.md

-from cryptography.hazmat.primitives.asymmetric import padding, rsa from cryptography.hazmat.primitives import serialization from cryptography.exceptions import InvalidSignature
+from cryptography.hazmat.primitives.asymmetric import padding, rsa from cryptography.hazmat.primitives import serialization from cryptography.exceptions import InvalidSignature import os

 # --- Configuration ---

 # This public key should be securely stored and fetched for the correct environment.
+# Example of loading from an environment variable or configuration file:
+# WISE_SANDBOX_PUBLIC_KEY_PEM = os.getenv("WISE_PUBLIC_KEY_PEM")

-# This is a placeholder and MUST be replaced with the actual Wise public key.
+# Sample key for demonstration purposes only.
+Replace with the real Wise key.
 WISE_SANDBOX_PUBLIC_KEY_PEM = """
 -----BEGIN PUBLIC KEY-----
 MIICIjANBgkqhkiG9w0BAQEFAAOCAg8AMIICCgKCAgEA38qV/4sA/4sA/4sA/4sA